dddrrreee/cs140e-25win/labs/10-interleave-checker/README.md

     Currently our stance is that you'll have to look at the tests to see if they make sense (the pro argument for this is that it helps your reason about what is going on).

+  - On the above note: Test 1 is not passing for a bunch of people.
+    You can skip it.

   - Note: you'll have to cast-away the volatile when calling B from your single-step handler.
 Something like: